Brigitta Malche: Style and technique

 A two-year stay in Beijing (1980 to 1982), where she was also working as a lecturer at the Beijing Art Academy and was in contact with the Chinese art group Xingxing, was reflected in her art.
 The constructivism she cultivated gave way to meditative painting, which is characterized, among other things, by sensitive chiaroscuro.
 Since there are physical limits to light in painting, Malche expanded her work with light and sound installations.
-Her installation "Vier Elemente" (Four elements) at the Kunsthaus Zürich (Zurich Art Museum), which was part of the Vienna Secession Museum in the late summer of 1991, caused a sensation and brought in a record number of over 17,000 visitors.
+Her installation "Vier Elemente" (Four elements) at the Kunsthaus Zürich (Zürich Art Museum), which was part of the Vienna Secession Museum in the late summer of 1991, caused a sensation and brought in a record number of over 17,000 visitors.
 The installation was also shown to the public at the Museum Xantos Yanos in the Hungarian city of Győr.

 For several years now, the artist has been researching the connections between the external appearance of natural objects and the forces hidden within them.
 In her paintings she abstracts crystals, sea snails, tortoise shells or Butterfly cocoons and connects them with the lives within them.
 Through a painterly exploration of the connection between surface and depth, she combines the aesthetics of the visible with the biological realities of the invisible, creating a synthesis of concrete references to objects and natural geometric structures.